OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

 -----------------------------------

 The first big change from a traditional HPC interactive app is the main YAML structure is wrapped in a large ``if`` statement based on the cluster choice.
-If a user choose one of the HPC clusters, the SLURM submit YAML is rendered, otherwise the Kubernetes YAML is rendered.
+If a user chooses one of the HPC clusters, the SLURM submit YAML is rendered, otherwise the Kubernetes YAML is rendered.
+In the following examples the SLURM clusters are named ``owens`` and ``pitzer`` and the Kubernetes cluster is named ``kubernetes``.

 Here is the beginning of the block: